Understanding restaurant profit margins and their importance

 (Total Sales – Total Expenses) / (Total Sales)

-Ways to help improve restaurant profit margins
+How to improve your restaurant profit margin

 As with all businesses, the secret to increased profits involves boosting sales, reducing costs, or a combination of both.